2013 Suzuki SX4 Review

-2013 is the last model year for Suzuki automobiles in the U.S., which may pose problems for owners down the road.
-One reviewer says that resale values could suffer, while maintenance and parts availability could also be affected.
+The last model year for Suzuki automobiles in the U.S. is 2013, which may pose problems for owners down the road.
+Automotive critics say that resale values could suffer, while maintenance and parts availability could also be affected.
 If you are considering the 2013 Suzuki SX4, keep in mind that its safety score is also low for the class.

 The 2013 SX4 has seat belts for five, and reviewers say its cabin is spacious.
 They report that its second-row seats are suitable for two adults.
 They also like the front seats, which offer a tall driving position and plenty of headroom, though one reviewer thinks there isn’t enough leg space.
 Both the sedan and hatchback models offer a lot of cargo space for the class.
 Like most affordable small cars, critics find that the Suzuki SX4 is made with some chintzy interior materials.
 The SX4 also doesn’t have many standard features for the class.
 It comes with a stereo, but features like a USB port, Bluetooth and a navigation system are optional.
 According to reviewers, the interior controls are easy to use.
 However, more than one critic dislikes the navigation system, which is located high on the dashboard and has a small screen, which makes it hard to read and reach.